dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/user-guide/index.md

 permalink: /programming/cplusplus/user-guide/index.html
 ---

-# CPP Edition User Guide Index
+# CPP Edition User Guide

 These articles will help you get the most out of Dynamsoft Barcode Reader CPP Edition.